kno10/rust-kmedoids/README.md

 * you need to specify the "output" data type of `loss` -- chose a signed type with sufficient precision.
 For example for unsigned distances using `u32`, it may be better to use `i64` to compute the loss.
-* the function can return an error if a conversion of the input data to the output is not possible (e.g., when converting a very large integer into a low precision integer loss).
+* the input distance type needs to be convertible into the output data type via `Into`

 ## Implemented Algorithms